silvesco94/Myth-of-the-Tailored-Approach/README.md

 - **Chase & Waste zones (Zones 3 & 4)**: Positive correlation.
 Better hitters see more pitches in these harder-to-hit regions — likely because pitchers are trying to get them to chase.

-In short: pitchers are avoiding the strike zone — particularly the Heart — when facing top hitters.
-But how much are they really adjusting?
----

 #### But Correlation Isn’t the Whole Story...

 While the heatmap shows strong relationships between pitch location and hitting performance, it only tells us that a relationship exists — not how large or meaningful those differences are in practice.